 General Options and Filters

-In the white bar, located between the Toolbox navigation menu and the filters, you’ll find general settings for the whole page.
-For example, you can select the columns in the table, use the “Expert Filter” to create complex filter combinations, export the data or share them on Social Media.
+At the top right corner of the page you’ll find general settings for the whole page.
+For example, you can use the “Expert Filter” to create complex filter combinations, export the data or share them on Social Media.

 At the top of the table you’ll find the filter options, that will let you sort and refine your results in order to see only the ones you need and spare some time.